Summary

 =SEQUENCE(7,1,DATE(2022,1,1))

-Note: the DATE function is a safer way to hard code dates into formulas, since dates entered as text can be misinterpreted.
+Note: the DATE function is a safer way to hard code dates into formulas since dates entered as text can be misinterpreted.

 To translate: we are asking for 7 numbers, in a 7 x 1 array, starting with January 1, 2022.
 SEQUENCE automatically defaults to a step value of 1, so the result is a list of serial numbers starting with 44562.
-Obviously, we don't want to display serial numbers in our calendar, we want to show days.
+We don't want to display serial numbers in our calendar, we want to show days.
 To do that we can use the custom number format "d".
 That will cause Excel to display just the day numbers.
 The screen below shows before and after:

 SEQUENCE with dates and custom number formatting